amit-sangwan/hashnode-blogs/cmc9dmm07000h02lg5wcaf09o.md

 * Define how authentication, authorization, and data protection will be implemented.

-**Secure by design:** Includes threat modeling , design review, architecture review even before the development starts, what frameworks we are using, what third party libraries are we using etc. to avoid rework and reduce security risks on later stage.
+**Secure by design:** Includes threat modeling , design review, architecture review even before the development starts, what frameworks we are using, what third party libraries are we using etc. to avoid rework and **minimise attack surface even before any code is written.**

 ![Amit Sangwan](https://cdn.hashnode.com/res/hashnode/image/upload/v1750701484589/ba1bb54a-3d96-4c87-9b82-87067f2cf8eb.png align="right")